Inside channels, you can also do more than post messages and upload files. Increase your interaction with messages through Channel actions.

 Announcement: Announcements post in a bar under the channel header.

 Private: Tells whether a channel is private, and can set the channel to private or public.

-Read Only: Tells whether a channel is read only, and toggles the read only status on the channel.
-In read only channels, messages can only be posted by people with the right permission.
-Good for announcements channels and such.
+Read Only: Tells whether a channel is read-only, and toggles the read-only status on the channel.
+In read-only channels, only people with admin permissions can post messages.
+Good for announcements channels.

 Archived: Tells if a channel is archived, and toggles the archived status of a channel.
 Nobody can post messages in an archived channel, and channel search will not find that channel.